 Field-hunting tip

-Look in sandstone fractures country — that is the host setting where luxembourgite typically forms.
+Look in sandstone fractures country, the host setting where luxembourgite typically forms.
 If you start seeing quartz, goethite, hematite in float, you are in the right ground.
 Field specimens usually show a acicular crystals habit, so train your eye for that shape before scanning the outcrop.